UniMath/agda-unimath/src/foundation/judgmentally-compositional-identity-types.lagda.md

   pr2 equiv-eq-yoneda-eq = is-equiv-eq-yoneda-eq
 ```

-The reflexivity witnesses are mapped to reflexivity witnesses judgmentally.
+The reflexivity elements are mapped to reflexivity elements judgmentally.

 ```agda
 module _